I Want To...

 The echocardiography program brings together cardiovascular expertise from throughout the Johns Hopkins Institutions.
-The Cardiology echocardiography team includes Drs: Oscar Cingolani, Mary Corretti, Allison Hays, Jose Madrazo, Susan Mayer, Thomas Metkus, Erin Michos, Monica Mukherjee, James Weiss, and Katherine Wu.
+The Cardiology echocardiography team includes Drs.
+Oscar Cingolani, Mary Corretti, Allison Hays, Jose Madrazo, Lena Mathews, Thomas Metkus, Erin Michos, Monica Mukherjee, James Weiss, and Katherine Wu.
 The administrative director of the echo lab is Susan Phillip, RCS, FASE.
 Dr. Allison Hays, FASE serves as the Medical Director for the Echocardiography Laboratory at Johns Hopkins Hospital and its satellites.
 Dr. Monica Mukherjee, FASE, serves as the Medical Director for the Echocardiography Laboratory at Johns Hopkins Bayview Medical Center.
 Members of the Echocardiography section are actively involved in imaging and patient oriented research, have active roles in many national organizations and committees, including the American Society of Echocardiography, the American Heart Association, and the American College of Cardiology, and routinely present at national and international meetings.

-The echocardiography lab is actively involved in multiple research projects to improve diagnostic capabilities of non-invasive imaging, with current research interests including hypertrophic cardiomyopathy, arrhythmogenic right ventricular dysplasia, systemic sclerosis and pulmonary hypertension, cardiotoxicity, structural heart disease, and infiltrative heart disease.
+The echocardiography lab is actively involved in multiple research projects to improve diagnostic capabilities of non-invasive imaging with current research interests including hypertrophic cardiomyopathy, arrhythmogenic right ventricular dysplasia, systemic sclerosis and pulmonary hypertension, cardiotoxicity, structural heart disease, and infiltrative heart disease.
 Our Echo Research Program is lead by Dr. Monica Mukherjee, who is the director of the program.
 The echocardiography core laboratory provides support for clinical trials in echocardiography and cardiovascular ultrasound.
 We assist with all imaging aspects of the clinical research process, including protocol development, onsite training and skilled interpretation of transthoracic echocardiograms, stress tests, and transesophageal echocardiograms.
 Expertly and fully staffed, the echo core lab provides strict quality assurance, fast turnaround times, and high-quality image storage.

 The Johns Hopkins Echo lab has a strong commitment to education in advanced cardiac imaging with an advanced echocardiography fellowship lead by the Echo Education Committee comprised of Drs.
 Jose Madrazo, Lena Mathews, and Erin Michos and a CAA-HEP cardiac sonographer program, which are among the most prestigious in the country.
-There are weekly echo lectures, sonography courses, monthly echo grand rounds and regular CME courses given throughout the year.
+There are weekly echo lectures, sonography courses, echo grand rounds and regular CME courses given throughout the year.
 Dr. Jose Madrazo also serves as Medical Director of the Johns Hopkins Sonography School.

 Tests performed in the Echocardiography Laboratory include 2-D and 3-D transthoracic echocardiography (TTE), stress echocardiogram, intraprocedural transesophageal echo (TEE), and 3D TEE.
 Staff also provides echocardiographic guidance during complex interventions in the catheterization laboratory (interventional echocardiography).
 The Echocardiography Laboratory also offers strain imaging (for the improved detection of systolic dysfunction), contrast studies, optimization for left ventricular assist devices (LVADs) and specialized studies for the evaluation of hypertrophic cardiomyopathy.